The Garden Grazer

 • Yellow summer squash: Yellow squash is similar to zucchini, but with bright yellow skin.
 Try to find small, firm squash that haven't overgrown for best flavor and texture.

-• Bell pepper: Any color will work.
+• Bell pepper: I use orange, but any color will work.
 Green bell pepper, red bell pepper, orange, or yellow.

 • Vegetable broth: Be sure to use low-sodium if desired.

-• Diced tomatoes: We will use a 15-ounce can of diced tomatoes.
-(I like fire-roasted or petite diced.)
-Or you could also substitute fresh tomato if you prefer!
+• Fire-roasted diced tomatoes: We'll use a 15-ounce can of fire-roasted tomatoes.
+(Or regular diced tomatoes.)
+You could also substitute fresh tomato if you prefer.

 • Black beans: These add hearty plant-based protein and fiber.
 I use canned black beans, but you can cook your own from scratch if desired.
 Simply use 1.5 cups of cooked black beans (or 3 cups cooked beans total for this recipe).